Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

 \subsection{Identification of critical configurations for the transition from the metastable configuration to the set of stable states}

-In order to prove our main results on the set of minimal gates, this subsection is devoted to a more accurate study of the energy landscape $(\mathcal X,H_{\text{neg}},Q)$ of the $q$-state Potts model with negative external magnetic field.
-The idea of the proof of the following lemmas and proposition generalizes the proof of similiar results given in \cite[Section 6]{cirillo2013relaxation} for the Blume Capel model.
+This subsection is devoted to a more accurate study of the energy landscape $(\mathcal X,H_{\text{neg}},Q)$.
+From a technical point of view, the proofs are a generalization of the corresponding results for the Blume Capel model \cite[Section 6]{cirillo2013relaxation}.

 \FloatBarrier